 - Click Add .

 - Enter email addresses or domain names, using a space or a comma to separate multiple entries.

-- If you want to bypass this setting for approved senders that don't have authentication, uncheck the Require sender authentication box.
-Use this option with caution as it can potentially lead to spoofing.
+- To bypass this setting for approved senders that don't have authentication, uncheck the Require sender authentication box.
+Use this option with caution because it can potentially lead to spoofing.
 Learn more about sender authentication.

 - To see a sender’s authentication configuration, use the Check MX tool, available at https://toolbox.googleapps.com/apps/main/.

 Learn more about address lists, including how to search, or view all entries in the list, and how addresses are matched against the address lists.

 You can enter a customized rejection notice, such as "Your email has been rejected because it violates organization policy."

 Check this box to bypass restrictions for email sent within your organization.
 The internal message must be authenticated (SPF/DKIM) for it to bypass the setting.
 Internal messages that aren't authenticated are rejected by this feature.

 New settings appear on the Gmail Compliance settings page.

 It can take up to 24 hours for changes to take effect.
 You can track changes in the Admin console audit log.